NEONScience/portal-core-components/README.md

     * Use kebab-case for `name`
     * Use CamelCase for files
 6. If desirable to export the component at the library level, add the new component to `src/lib_components/index.ts`
-7. Run `npm run lib` to have the new component picked up and exported with the library

 ### NOTE: Verify new dependencies!